iOS SDK

 Document.subscribe()

-The callback is called with an event object, and the event.type property indicates the source of the change, which can be one of the following values: localChange, remoteChange or snapshot.
+The callback is called with an event object, and the event.type property indicates the source of the change, which can be one of the following values: localChange, remoteChange, or snapshot.

-await self.doc.subscribe { event in
+await self.document.subscribe { event, _ in

-if event.type == .localChange {
+} else if event.type == .localChange {

 } else if let event = event as?
 RemoteChangeEvent {